A bathroom can be a spa-like oasis or an uncomfortable necessity. What makes the difference between the two is a thoughtful design and plan.

 In this article, we’ll discuss the size options for master and standard bathrooms, so you can create a flawless design that will impress your client.

-What is the Average Size of a Bathroom?
+What is the Average Bathroom Size?

 Before diving into the bathroom design, you first need to determine what sort of bathroom your client wants.
 A master bathroom will have the largest average bathroom size, whereas a powder room will be considerably smaller.